Anti-Flag: SideOneDummy (2009–2014)

-Spinefarm and Beyond Barricades documentary (2015–present)
+Spinefarm and Beyond Barricades documentary (2015–2023)

 On January 16, 2015, Anti-Flag announced they would release their ninth studio album called American Spring on the label Spinefarm Records.
 The album was released on May 26, 2015.
 Later in the year, Anti-Flag released a compilation album called Cease Fires which contains two previously unreleased songs from their American Spring recording sessions and twelve songs from their 20 Years of Hell EP series.
 It was released on December 18, 2015.
 In an interview in 2016, Chris No. 2 revealed that he doesn't read books.
 On August 14, 2017, in reaction to the events of the 2017 Unite the Right rally, the band released a song titled "Racists" to the Spinefarm Records YouTube channel.
 On August 18, 2017, the band announced that a new album titled American Fall would be released on Spinefarm Records on November 3, 2017, by premiering a song from the album titled "American Attraction" on Anti-Flag's YouTube channel.

 In early 2018, Anti-Flag toured with Stray from the Path, The White Noise and Sharptooth.

 From July until September 2018, Anti-Flag played with AFI and Rise Against in the Mourning in Amerika Tour.

 On October 4, 2019, Anti-Flag released their song "Christian Nationalist" alongside an announcement of a European tour the following year.
-On the band's website, the song's meaning was explained by a quote from Justin:
+On the band's website, the song's meaning was explained by a quote from Sane:

-The website also provided a list of Republican politicians, along with sources indicating that the politicians had accepted large amounts of donations from the NRA and gun lobbyists for the politician's support for certain policies and actions, along with a list of mass shooting incidents.
+The website also provided a list of Republican politicians, along with sources indicating that the politicians had accepted large donations from the National Rifle Association of America (NRA) and other gun lobbyists for the politician's support for certain policies and actions, along with a list of mass shooting incidents.